 These are the 10 primary reasons why users uninstall mobiles apps from their device.

-How can you track user uninstalls and potentially lure them back?
+How can you track app uninstalls and potentially lure the users back?

 Analytics can provide you relevant information on the reasons why users uninstall your app and that can help you fix those issues and gain customer loyalty.